Giant antpitta: Description

 G. gigantea is, as its name suggests, a huge antpitta.
-Length ranges from 24 to 28 cm and weight is up to 300 g, which makes it easily the heaviest of all tracheophone suboscine birds – its nearest rival, the chestnut-throated huet-huet, is not known to exceed 185 g.
+Length ranges from 24 to 28 cm, and weight is up to 300 g, which makes it easily the heaviest of all tracheophone suboscine birds – its nearest rival, the chestnut-throated huet-huet, is not known to exceed 185 g.
 Its back, wings, and the stubby tail are dusky olive-brown.
 The top of the head is pale to medium grey, running down to the neck.
 The remaining plumage is deep rufous-brown.
 The throat and breast feathers are black-edged, resulting in a dark barring in these regions.
 The bill is dark, strong and heavy; the eyes are likewise dark, while the legs and feet are grey.

 The song consists of low-pitched fast trills, about 14-21 notes per second.
-These are maintained several seconds, during which they rise in pitch and become louder.
+These are maintained for several seconds, during which they rise in pitch and become louder.
 Trills are repeated after a pause of a few to about a dozen seconds, which varies irregularly throughout the length of the song.

 The undulated antpitta (G. squamigera) is a bit smaller, with a pale hue to the malar region and a yellower belly.
 Its song is hard to distinguish, but rather than simply breaking off after a time, it ends with some additional trills, separated by pauses of increasing length.